In 2017, Ofsted put an 'Outstanding' school into special measures because they didn't have adequate perimeter fencing.

 So that begs the question, what elements of YOUR school security, such as your Alarm System, up to scratch?
 And what are the Ofsted implications, if any?

-To make sure you don't fall foul of your legal obligations or risk being put into 'special measures', your school must 'Safeguard Children' both inside and outside the classroom.
+To make sure you don't fall foul of your legal obligations, your school must 'Safeguard Children' both inside and outside the classroom.

 And that includes keeping the bad guys out!
 Your security has to be up to scratch.